 - Don’t leave any keys in the door lock.

-- If you have inherited a cat flap from the previous owners and you don’t have a cat yourself, I would suggest removing the cat flap and replace the panel with a new reinforced panel.
+- Have inherited a cat flap from the previous owners and you don’t have a cat yourself?
+I would suggest removing the cat flap and replace the panel with a new reinforced panel.

 - Select a cat flap with a lock however, this is designed to keep other cats out, not burglars.

 - A high percentage of cat flap burglaries happen because the key has been left in the door.

 Some customers use dog flaps if they have large cats therefore, if a child can fit through the flap.
 This could be a security risk and one you may not be covered by your insurance.